alecks/kioto/README.md

 # Kioto

-Calendars for Discord, supporting custom Deno scripts when events are reached, configuration via a web dashboard and a bunch more.
+Calendars for Discord, supporting scheduled Deno scripts, extensible creation online, and a bunch more.

+TODO: write docs